traveltrack-dev/traveltrack/README.md

 ### Node.js

-As an Express.js application, traveltrack requires [Node.js](https://nodejs.org/) to function.
+As an Express.js application, TravelTrack requires [Node.js](https://nodejs.org/) to function.
 It is being built using Node.js 18 (the current LTS version), though many older (and newer) versions should work as well.
 You can find installation instructions on the Node.js website.

 ### Dependencies

-traveltrack comes with a few common dependencies, like the hbs view engine, Tailwind CSS + daisyUI and node-postgres.
+TravelTrack comes with a few common dependencies, like the hbs view engine, Tailwind CSS + daisyUI and node-postgres.
 To install them, run `npm install`.

 ### Configuration